barrida/oracle-certified-java-associate-8/README.md

 # Practice codes for Oracle Certified Associate (OCA) Java SE 8 Programmer I

-This repository is created to provide code samples for Java SE 8 Programmer I exam.
+This repository is created to provide documentation and code samples for Oracle Certified Java SE 8 Programmer I exam.

 # The topics covered in this exam
 1. Java Basics